 The construction engineer should review construction projects to verify that the resident engineer is monitoring the contractor's construction safety program.
-The construction engineer should review the CSC's safety audit and confirm that the resident engineer addresses, adequately closes, and documents closure of items mentioned in the safety audit.
-The construction engineer confirms that all deficiencies in the field are abated, signs the safety audit, and sends it to the construction manager for review and signature.
+The construction engineer should review the CSC's safety review report and confirm that the resident engineer addresses, adequately closes, and documents closure of items mentioned in the safety review report.

 Construction engineers are responsible for the performance of employees under their supervision.
 They provide them with the training, personal protective equipment, and tools necessary to protect themselves from hazards.
 As part of the training, construction engineers should stress that under no circumstances should any Caltrans employees instruct the contractor how to correct a deficiency, either orally or in writing.
+The construction engineer must make sure a project specific Code of Safe Practices is developed for each project.

-They advise, correct, and reprimand employees for safety violations and should document their reviews of employee safety programs.
+Construction engineers advise, correct, and reprimand employees for safety violations and should document their reviews of employee safety programs as required by the Safety Manual.